What is Mass Marketing?

 - Wider Customer Reach – Mass marketing will help your business to reach wider customers and increase brand awareness.

 - Cost-Effective – It is a cost-effective marketing strategy.
 Operating on a large scale provides cost efficiency.
 Your business can further use the same advertisement and marketing campaigns for all customers.
-This also reduces the cost and efforts that require to design new marketing strategies.
+This also reduces the cost and efforts that are required to design new marketing strategies.

 - Lower Priced Products – As it is cost-effective, it results in both lower production costs to manufacturers and lower priced products to consumers.